basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 ### Adding or Deleting Multiple Users

 The `riak-admin security` command does not currently allow you to add or delete multiple users using a single command.
+Instead, they must be added or deleted one by one.

 ## Managing Permissions